Algorand Foundation Transparency Report (October 2021 - March 2022)

 3. Daily operations, Staff costs, and other programs and fiat expenses: USD 27.9M

 LONG TERM ALGO ALLOCATION, UPDATED

-We also want to add a balance-sheet view updating the composition of our Algo funds, to be compared with the LTAD tables (where the different pools refer to the initial LTAD allocation).
+We also want to add a balance-sheet view updating the composition of our Algo funds, to be compared with the LTAD tables, taking into account the aggregations explained above and reported in the notes.

 DIRECTIONS FOR FUTURE TOKEN DYNAMIC

 The Foundation is committed to building a more inclusive, organic ecosystem with broad community participation, while maintaining the security of the protocol over time.
 We are also committed to increasing the availability of tools and dashboards for transparent monitoring of Algo flows and statistics, beside the publication of regular transparency reports.
-Economic publications will continue to report, explain and describe the Foundation’s Algo dynamics.
-For further details on the topics covered here, we will publish the aforementioned Algo Economic Evolution Report in the next few weeks (May 2021).
-The Ecosystem Development Progress Report is available here.
+Economic publications, including the description of the new Governance Framework, will continue to explain and describe the Foundation’s Algo dynamics.